SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

 }
 ```
 - **Implementation**: Track the click event on the 'Pay your bill' button to capture user interaction.
-- **Risks**: Event tracking may not fire if the button is not clicked., Potential for duplicate events if not properly managed.
+- **Risks**: Event tracking may not fire if the button is not clicked., Potential for duplicate events if the click handler is not properly managed.

 ```jsx
    3: export default function Help(){